Round 2 Abstract Submissions close in

 Please upload the completed abstract template via our online form.
 There no login required to submit your abstract online.
 You will be required to provide the following details on the form:

-- Presentation Type (preference only) of 20 minute oral presentation; poster presentation, or hands-on workshop (30 or 60 minute)
+- Presentation Type (preference only) of 20 minute oral research OR practitioner presentation; 5 minute poster presentation, or hands-on workshop (30, 60 or 120 minute)

 - Theme and most relevant adaptive cycle phase